julianbarg/CV/cv.md

 ---

+* Barg, J., Montgomery, A. W., & Lyon, T. P. (2023, Aug 7) Greenwash.
+Presented at the *American Chemical Society Fall 2023* conference.
-* Barg, J., Montgomery, A.W., & Lyon, T.P.
-(2023) No End in Sight?
-A Greenwashing Review and Research Agenda. *Accepted for AOM 2023 in Boston, MA*.
+* Barg, J., Montgomery, A. W., & Lyon, T. P. (2023, Aug 7) No End in Sight?
+A Greenwashing Review and Research Agenda.
+Presented at the *83rd Annual Meeting of the Academy of Management* in Boston, MA: <https://journals.aom.org/doi/abs/10.5465/AMPROC.2023.10410abstract>
-* Barg, J., & Zbaracki, M. J. (2023).
-Text Data is Always Biased. *Accepted for EGOS Colloquium in Cagliari, SWG 12.*
+* Barg, J., & Zbaracki, M. J. (2023, Jul 6).
+Text Data is Always Biased.
+Presented at the 38th *European Group of Organizational Studies Colloquium*, Cagliari, SWG 12.
 * Barg, J. & Zbaracki, M. J. (2022, Oct 25).
 How do we talk about this?
 The Discourse on the Environmental Impacts of Keystone XL.
 Presented virtually at University of Helsinki.
 * Barg, J. & Zbaracki, M. J. (2022, Oct 19).
 How do we talk about this?
 The Discourse on the Environmental Impacts of Keystone XL.
-Presented at the Ivey PhD Research Series, Ivey Business School.
+Presented at the *Ivey PhD Research Series*, Ivey Business School.
 * Barg, J. & Zbaracki, M. J. (2022, Jul 8).
 Knowledge, Power, and Deinstitutionalization.
 The Battle over Keystone XL.
-Presented at the 38th EGOS Colloquium, Vienna.
+Presented at the 38th *European Group of Organizational Studies Colloquium*, Vienna.
-* OMT Doctoral Student Consortium on Aug 4, 2021 at the 81st Annual Meeting of the Academy of Managements, virtual.
+* OMT Doctoral Student Consortium on Aug 4, 2021 at the *81st Annual Meeting of the Academy of Managements*, virtual.
 * Barg, J. (2021, Mar 2).
 Learning to Be Sustainable (?).
-Presented at the Ivey PhD Research Series, Ivey Business School.
+Presented at the *Ivey PhD Research Series*, Ivey Business School.
 * Barg, J. (2020).
 A Few Spills a Year, That’s Normal?
 Learning in the Pipeline Industry.
 AOM ONE Doctoral Consortium.
-Presented at the 80th Annual Meeting of the Academy of Management, virtual.
+Presented at the *80th Annual Meeting of the Academy of Management*, virtual.
 * Barg, J. (2020, Feb 14).
 Oil Spills and Organizational Learning.
-Presented at the Ivey PhD Research Series, Ivey Business School.
+Presented at the *Ivey PhD Research Series*, Ivey Business School.
 * Barg, J. (2016, Aug 2).
 The Trends of Corporate Social Responsibility in China.
-Presented at the 3rd International Conference on CSR, Sustainability, Ethics and Governance, Cologne.
+Presented at the *3rd International Conference on CSR, Sustainability, Ethics and Governance*, Cologne.

 # Service